bucharest-jug/dropwizard-todo/README.md

 * DELETE  /todos/{id}  - will delete the todo specified by {id}

 A **todo** resource has the following information:
-  - id : assigned by server on creation
+  - id : assigned by server on creation (Read Only)
-  - creation date: assigned on cration
+  - creation date: assigned on cration (Read Only)
+  - done: if it's done or not
   - description: a text description of what need to be done
   - responsible: email/name of person assigned to do this todo